Code-Hugo/Wayra/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the app.

+## Troubleshooting

+### `npm install` fails or hangs

+If dependency installation fails, your environment may not have internet access to reach the npm registry.
+Ensure your development environment can access `registry.npmjs.org` or configure an offline mirror with all required packages.
+Without network access or preinstalled dependencies, the project won't build or run locally.

 ## Deployment

 Wayra is live on Vercel.
 Check it out [here](https://your-vercel-url.vercel.app).